yogeshwaran01/lyricy/README.md

 lyricy add 'Imagine Dragons - Believer.mp3'
 ```

-select the prefferd lyrics for the song to add it
+select the preferred lyrics for the song to add it

-If track does not have metadata `title` or any other unrevelant name, use can use `--query` option to override this.
+If track does not have metadata `title` or any other irrelevant name, use can use `--query` option to override this.

 ```bash
 lyricy add 'some-track.mp3' --query "vikram title track"
 ```

-#### Chaning lyrics provider
+#### Changing lyrics provider

 By default the lyrics provider is is megalobiz, but you can use other provider is rclyricsband